-There are often Xmas walking trails in the local area; if not, a simple walk around your neighbourhood spotting Xmas decorations is a great activity for younger children.
-You could even make your own Christmas bingo cards, ticking off when you find a star, make your own Christmas reef, etc. The key is to provide plenty of stimulation and activity so that they are tired at bedtime.
+There are often Xmas walking trails in the local area; if not, a simple walk around your neighbourhood looking for decorations is a great activity for younger children.
+You could even make your own Christmas bingo cards, ticking off when you find a star, make your own Christmas reef, etc. The key is to provide plenty of stimulation and activity so that they are tired at bedtime, but not overtired.

 Instead, try and keep them as a pre-dinner activity so the time before bed can be a time to wind down.
-On that note, try and keep sugar to a minimum too; they will be running on enough natural adrenaline as it is…OK, maybe I am Scrooge!
+On that note, try and keep sugar to a minimum too; they will be running on enough natural adrenaline as it is…OK, maybe we are Scrooges!

 Preparing for Santa’s Arrival

 Santa is a pro at timing his arrival!
-But if I was going to offer him some extra tips, it would be to fill stockings at the end of their cot or bed, when little ones are in their deepest sleep.
+But if we were going to offer him some extra tips, it would be to fill stockings at the end of their cot or bed, when little ones are in their deepest sleep.

 Santa can leave presents anywhere.
 If your little one is a really light sleeper or is up frequently in the night, leave their stocking somewhere else: by the chimney, under the tree or even outside little one’s bedroom door.

 Tips for your Christmas Day Routine

-Emotions are high and it may be hard to entice children away from their toys, but it can be a long day if they don’t get some rest.
+Emotions are high and it may be hard to entice children away from their toys, but it can be a long day – for you and them – if they don’t get some rest.

 For older children that won’t nap, try and have some quiet time in the day.
 A Christmas movie is a great way to settle them on the sofa with a warm milk which can be restorative for the rest of the day.